Irwin 37 Used Boat Review

 The Irwin 37 has a history of warranty claims against defective gelcoat—too thin (or missing), too thick, discolored, crazed, or covering voids.
 Where this happened in the diamond pattern non-skid deck surfaces that Irwin produced into the early ’80s, inconspicuous repair was well nigh impossible.

 The problem drove Irwin dealers and new owners to distraction and fueled much of the scuttlebutt about Irwin’s poor handling of warranty claims.
-In the last boats Irwin put on a random non-skid pattern, easier to repair.
+In the last boats, Irwin put on a random non-skid pattern, easier to repair.
 Irwin also went to a better quality gelcoat.

 Another common question about Irwin Yachts has been its hull-to-deck joint.
-Contrary to common industry practice, the joint in the Irwin 37 consists of overlapping flanges joined with a polyester slurry and fastened on about 6″ centers with stainless steel self-tapping screws.
+Contrary to common industry practice, the joint in the Irwin 37 consists of overlapping flanges joined with a polyester slurry and fastened on about 6-in. centers with stainless steel self-tapping screws.
 Most builders now use a semirigid adhesive and bolts, a technique we favor.
 We believe this more positive attachment is called for on boats going to sea.

 The chainplates of the 37 are stainless steel webs laminated into the topsides during the hull layup.
 This technique was developed by Irwin and is imitated by a number of builders whose chainplates are at the outer edge of the deck.
 It seems to be a satisfactory installation and indeed preferable to early Irwin 37s which had the chainplates through-bolted to the topsides.